laura-is-here/laura-is-here-hugo/content/posts/2019-11-12-dr-jekyll-and-mr-hugo.md

 * live rendering of the site on a local server
 * the ability to use "includes" to easily recycle components like menus, headers, etc.
 * integration with sass/SCSS

+i transitioned an early version of this site, as well as tiffanyhootontherapy.neocities.org, to